mpostaire/ztupide/README.md

 ## Installation

-Place this at the top of your .zshrc file but below compinit (or you won't have ztupide completions):
+Place this at the top of your .zshrc file and before compinit (or you won't have ztupide completions):

 ```zsh
 [ -f ~/.zsh/ztupide/ztupide.zsh ] || git -C ~/.zsh clone https://github.com/mpostaire/ztupide